Skip to Content

 Is Grimwith Reservoir Fishing Allowed?

 To our knowledge, fishing isn’t allowed at this reservoir.
 Fortunately, the Yorkshire Dales National Park has plenty of reservoirs where fishing is allowed.
-These include Fewston Reservoir, Swinsty Reservoir (guides coming soon), Thruscross Reservoir and Embsay Reservoir.
+These include Fewston Reservoir, Swinsty Reservoir, Thruscross Reservoir and Embsay Reservoir.
 For a full list of reservoirs where fishing is allowed in the Yorkshire Dales, click here.

 Is Grimwith Reservoir Dog-Friendly?